nimrossum/research-project/docs/main.typ

 We then aggregate each metric for each contributor throughout the history of the repository.

 For context, Git Truck was initially developed by a group of four developers.
-Later, the project was continuously contributed to several developers, and even later Thomas contributed to the project during his their master thesis.
+Later, the project was continuously contributed to several developers, and even later Thomas contributed to the project during his master thesis.

 We will compare the project before and after the master thesis by Thomas.

 === Author-Level Aggregates

+To assess how CD shifts our view of who “moves the most code” compared to traditional LoCC, we compute cumulative ΔCD and cumulative LoCC per author at two key snapshots: before Thomas' master’s-thesis work (v1.13.0) and afterwards (v2.0.4).
+See @beforeAndAfterTThesis for a diagram visualizing the differences.

 #figure(
   caption: [Cumulative LoCC and $#sym.Delta"CD"$ \ Left: Before master thesis (v1.13.0), Right: after (v2.0.4)],